 Botanical Name: Rose damascena

 Rose Otto is one of the best known of the essential oils.
+Measured scientifically it is know to ‘have the highest vibration’ of all plants.
 It is steam distilled from the rose petals.
-Rose Otto has a more concentrated rose-honey aroma than Rose Absolute.
+Rose “Otto” has a more concentrated rose-honey aroma than Rose Absolute.
 One drop of pure essential rose oil equals 60 roses.
 Only use a steam distilled Rose oil in skin care, rather than an absolute.
 Rose Otto means ‘steam distilled twice’ for maximum quality and healing properties.

 Rose essential oil can be used to treat hot, inflamed, or itching skin.
 It is excellent for scarring and mature skin too.
 Topically applied it is effective in reducing menstrual cramps and menopausal symptoms.
 In Europe, it is used to aid digestion and as a nerve and endocrine tonic.